 all the colors dry overnight with a lovely soft sheen.

-Let's learn how to paint a hummingbird, but if you are brand new to oil painting you can find answers to frequent questions about oil painting - HERE.
+If you are brand new to oil painting you can find answers to frequent questions about oil painting here.

 Do the drawing on a separate paper and transfer it to the canvas with graphite paper.